Whitey Bulger: Halloran and Donahue murders

-In 1982, a South Boston cocaine dealer named Edward Brian Halloran, known on the streets as "Balloonhead" because of his large cranium, approached the FBI and stated that he had witnessed Bulger and Flemmi murdering Litif.
-Connolly kept Bulger and Flemmi closely briefed on what Halloran was saying, specifically his claims of having participated in the Tulsa, Oklahoma murder of businessman Roger Wheeler (which were false according to Weeks).
-Connolly reported that Halloran was shopping this information to the FBI for a chance for him and his family to be placed in the Witness Protection Program.
-Soon after, on May 11, 1982, Bulger, Flemmi, and Weeks were inadvertently tipped off that Halloran had returned to South Boston when a minor criminal associate, John Hurley, visited the gang's appliance store and mentioned that he had seen Halloran in a bar on Northern Avenue.
+In 1982, Edward Brian Halloran, a South Boston cocaine dealer known as "Balloonhead" because of his large cranium, approached the FBI and stated that he had witnessed Bulger and Flemmi murdering Litif.
+Connolly kept Bulger and Flemmi closely briefed on what Halloran was saying, specifically his claims of having participated in the murder of Tulsa businessman Roger Wheeler (which were false according to Weeks).
+Connolly reported that Halloran was shopping this information to the FBI in exchange for him and his family being placed in witness protection.

+On May 11, 1982, a criminal associate named John Hurley visited the Winter Hill Gang's appliance store and mentioned to Bulger, Flemmi and Weeks that he had seen Halloran in a bar on Northern Avenue.
 After arriving at the scene, Weeks staked out the Anthony's Pier 4 restaurant, where Halloran was dining.
-Michael Donahue, a friend of Halloran's from Dorchester, incidentally ran into him at the restaurant.
-In a decision that would prove costly to him, Donahue offered Halloran a ride home.
+Michael Donahue, a friend of Halloran, incidentally ran into him at the restaurant.
+In a decision that would prove costly, Donahue offered Halloran a ride home.

 As Donahue and Halloran drove out of the parking lot in a blue Datsun, Weeks signaled Bulger by stating, "The balloon is in the air" over a walkie-talkie.
-Bulger then pulled alongside the Datsun in a souped-up 1975 Chevrolet Malibu with another man armed with a silenced MAC-10 submachine gun; Bulger himself carried a .30 carbine rifle.
-Both gunmen were disguised; Bulger with an Afro wig and a fake moustache, and the other man in a ski mask.
-In the disguise, Bulger apparently resembled Jimmy Flynn, a hoodlum with whom Halloran had been feuding.
-After Bulger yelled "Brian!", both shooters opened fire and sprayed Halloran and Donahue's car with bullets.
+Bulger then pulled alongside the Datsun in a 1975 Chevrolet Malibu with an accomplice armed with a silenced MAC-10 submachine gun; Bulger himself carried a .30 carbine rifle.
+Both gunmen were disguised; Bulger with an Afro wig and a fake moustache, and the accomplice in a ski mask.
+In the disguise, Bulger apparently resembled Jimmy Flynn, a Winter Hill associate with whom Halloran had been feuding.

+After Bulger shouted to Halloran, both gunmen opened fire and sprayed the Datsun with bullets.
 Donahue was shot in the head and killed instantly.
-The second gunman's firearm allegedly jammed after the initial volley of shots.
-As Halloran stumbled out of the car still alive, Bulger did a U-turn and continued shooting Halloran until his body was "bouncing off the ground", according to Weeks.
+The accomplice's firearm allegedly jammed after the initial volley of shots.
+As Halloran stumbled out of the car in an attempt to flee, Bulger performed a U-turn and continued shooting Halloran until his body was "bouncing off the ground," according to Weeks.